twowaits/SDE-Interview-Questions/LinkedIn/README.md

 * Given a matrix of 0 s and 1 s Find the number of connected components having 1s

 * Given a tree check if it is a binary search tree or not constraints: space complexity O(1)

+* A map based design for implementing a code to check for isomorphic words in a file.
+Efficient approach.

 <i><u name="misc">Miscellaneous</u></i>
 * Asked questions on my resume and challenges faced in my project.
 Other behavioral question.